coding-to-music/nextjs-blog-ts-tailwind-mdx-bundler-prisma-postgres/README.md

 - Add my DevTo posts and monitor views and likes
 - Add a blog post
 - Add a project post
-- Import my repos into a repos sectioin
+- Import my repos into a repos section
 - Have Statistics page monitor repos
 - Have Statistics page monitor stargazers, watchers, clones, forks
 - Inline graphs for statistics